 * Direct employees who have a company email address and use a computer in their daily work.

 In FY2017, the Fuji Oil Group established the ESG Award to annually recognize Group companies and departments that have contributed to sustainability management.

 In FY2022, the award went to three departments at Fuji Oil Co., Ltd.

 The Health Management Unit of the Human Resources Department, in cooperation with an NPO, was recognized for their efforts to educate children on sustainable lifestyles through food education from the perspective of people and planet health, as well as for helping boost recognition of the Group.
 Since launching in 2014, 5,149 people have participated in this program.

 The Energy Management Department and Safety & Environmental Control Department have shown leadership across various activities, such as enabling the visualization of actual energy usage, developing human resources, and disseminating energy-related information within the company.
 Their efforts have led to workplace improvements that were instrumental in reducing CO2 emissions, and have also led to a high CDP rating, enhancing the Group’s corporate value.

 Director compensation (executive performance-linked cash remuneration) related to ESG

 In this system, evaluations are carried out by the President and CEO based on the Group’s business performance, the performance of the division overseen by each internal director, as well as the degree of achievement of metrics and targets set for specific priority issues and Group-wide material sustainability management issues relevant to their division.
-The ESG targets included in the executive evaluation are weighted at a fixed rate of 10% of the evaluation score.
+In line with the key policy of enhancing sustainability (sustainability strategy aligned with our management strategy) in Reborn 2024, our Medium-Term Management Plan, the ESG targets included in the executive evaluation are weighted at a fixed rate of 10% of the evaluation score.

-The same evaluation system is also applied to executive officers as of June 2022, when a delegated executive officer system was introduced.
+The same evaluation system is also applied to executive officers.